Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Okay.

-Andy, what are your thoughts?
+While Bills pulls those up, Andrew, what are your thoughts?

-Um just take care of yourselves, you guys.
+Just take care of yourselves, you guys.

-So you want to react please just I don't know, make wear protection and check yourself every now and then so you'll see what you guys have in your minds and your head and your brains.
+Just, I don't know, make wear protection and check yourself every now and then so you'll see what you guys have in your minds and your head and your brains.

-So that's much about it.
+So that's as much about it.

 I don't know.